crufters/actio/docs/README.md

 }
 ```

-(The field ContactURL might seem a bit unintuitive at first but the authentication service is designed to work with phones, emails etc.)
+(The field `contactURL` might seem a bit unintuitive at first but the authentication service is designed to work with any platform where the user can uniquely identify themselves - phones, emails etc.)

 We have no users yet but there is a default admin user registered.
 The default user can be configured through the `ConfigService` but when no config is set, the system uses the following credentials: